thiagontnx/foundation/groupfoundation/foundation.rst

 .. note::

-  When selecting an alternate hypervisor (ESXi, Hyper-V, XenServer) you can use this page to upload installation ISO files and, if necessary, modified whitelists.
+  When selecting an alternate hypervisor (ESXi, Hyper-V) you can use this page to upload installation ISO files and, if necessary, modified whitelists.

 Select **Fill with Nutanix defaults** from the **Tools** dropdown menu to populate the credentials used to access IPMI on each node.